frederic-meyrou/aboo/wp-content/plugins/easy-bootstrap-shortcodes/README.txt

 19. Button Group Toolbar
 20. Description List
 21. Service Box
+22. Responsive slider

 Many more shortcodes coming soon.....

+>Note : we have removed the Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights shortcodes as these are PRO version features, which were committed to free version by mistake.

 = How to embed this plugin to your theme =